kreauniv/comparts431/source/math.rst

 :math:`y_2` at :math:`x_2`, and in between :math:`x_1` and :math:`x_2` it looks
-like a straight line, we call it a "linear interpolation" -- i.e. we're expressing the value of the function in between ("inter") :math:`x_1` and :math:`x_2` as a straight line that connect two points in the X-Y plane ("linear").
+like a straight line, we call it a "linear interpolation" -- i.e. we're expressing the value of the function in between ("inter") :math:`x_1` and :math:`x_2` as a straight line that connects two points in the X-Y plane ("linear").

 .. math::